Course information

 This course will teach the principles and technologies for designing usable user interfaces for the Web.

-We will learn the key principles and methods of user interface design, including learnability, efficiency, safety, prototyping, and user testing.
-We will learn the core web languages of HTML, CSS, and Javascript, their different roles, and the rationales for the widely varying designs.
+You will learn the key principles and methods of user interface design, including learnability, efficiency, safety, prototyping, and user testing.
+You will learn the core web languages of HTML, CSS, and Javascript, their different roles, and the rationales for the widely varying designs.
+You will also learn about reactivity through the frontend web framework Vue.js.
 We will use these languages to create usable web interfaces.
 We will also touch on the fundamentals of graphic design theory, as design and usability go hand in hand.

-Here be dragons: This is the third offering of this course.
-It will not go perfectly.
-While many issues were ironed out in the first two iterations, the course is still in active development, and thus there may be mistakes in lecture, bugs in assignments etc. If you are not OK with this, maybe this course is not the right fit for you at this time.
+Here be dragons: Spring 2025 is the fourth time this course has been offered.
+While a lot of the kinks have been worked out, some areas are still under development and will always be as we keep the course up to date with the latest web technologies.
+Thus, things may not always go perfectly, there may be mistakes in lecture, bugs in assignments etc. If you are not OK with this, maybe this course is not the right fit for you at this time.

 Course logistics